 Despite the measures being taken to address pollution at the landfill, risks remain high, particularly should the systems addressing the hazardous waste pit fail.
 It is also expensive to operate the systems — since 1995 when the site entered the Closed Landfill Program, $13.7 million has been spent to construct, operate and maintain these systems.
 In the past year alone, operation and maintenance costs were more than $500,000.

-The MPCA has received a total of $12 million to investigate this part of the old landfill, design a cleanup plan and hire a contractor to perform the work.
-The agency also proposes to move some wastes from along the boundary of the site into the hole left from the pit excavation, and install a new cover that meets current standards to these disturbed areas.
+The MPCA has received a total of $22.3 million to investigate this part of the old landfill, design a cleanup plan and hire a contractor to perform the work.

 The risk of exposing nearby residents to unacceptable levels of vapors precluded this work from being considered earlier.
 The vapor extraction system in the hazardous waste pit has lessened this risk.
 Removal of the hazardous wastes now would both reduce the risk from that source to nearby residents and be more cost-effective than continuing to operate separate remediation systems for the pit.